 Manhattan Youth also continued to implement its free Senior Swim Program, offering exclusive use of their swimming pool at the Downtown Community Center every Monday through Friday at noon for swimming lessons and bi-weekly aerobics classes.
-As the weather got colder, this program continued to see a loyal following from participants.

-Manhattan Youth received over \$78,000 in reimbursement this quarter for the continuation of these Lower Manhattan community programs with an additional \$38,000 currently being reviewed.
+Manhattan Youth received over \$38,000 this quarter from LMDC in reimbursements for the continuation of these Lower Manhattan community programs.
+An additional \$21,000 is expected to be paid at the beginning of the third quarter.
+This payment will represent the final payment related to this grant as the grant period has ended.